aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter05.en.md

 ```

 Below JSON document will migrate denormalized view from imdb MySQL database (Task identified: historical-migration01).
-Replace the string "REPLACE THIS STRING BY MOVIES LIST" with list of movies copied earlier (Checkout following screenshot for any confusion).
+Replace the string “REPLACE THIS STRING BY MOVIES LIST” with list of movies copied earlier (Checkout following screenshot for any confusion).
+Then paste the resulting JSON code in to the JSON editor, replacing the existing code.
 ```json
 {
   "rules": [